Ukraine to dominate as world leaders gather at United Nations

 "That is not the case," she told reporters, adding that while Ukraine will feature next week "it will not be the only thing that we're dealing with."

-Russia and Ukraine are major grain and fertiliser exporters and the United Nations has blamed the war for worsening the food crisis that was already fueled by climate change and the Covid-19 pandemic.
+Russia and Ukraine are major grain and fertilizer exporters and the United Nations has blamed the war for worsening the food crisis that was already fueled by climate change and the Covid-19 pandemic.

 The United States is due to co-host a food security summit with the European Union and the African Union on the sidelines of the UN gathering, along with a Covid-19 global action plan ministerial meeting and a replenishment conference for the Global Fund to Fight AIDS, Tuberculosis and Malaria.